How to Set a Proxy In Puppeteer 2024

 1. Get a valid proxy server URL.

-2. Specify it in the --proxy-server Chrome flag.
+2. Configure your proxy settings using the --proxy-server Chrome flag.

 3. Connect to the target page.

-First, retrieve the URL of a proxy server from Free Proxy List.
-Then, configure Puppeteer to start Chrome with the --proxy-server option:
+First, obtain the URL of a proxy server from the Free Proxy List.
+Configure Puppeteer to start Chrome with the --proxy-server option.
+Then, extract the text content of the target web page and print it as a JSON value:

 scraper.js